-On the back of one canvas are written lines that reflect the themes and meanings churning in every piece:
+On the back of one canvas are written lines that reflect the themes and meanings in the works on view:

 In stillness dusk was doubled In reflection